cs2113-f24/cs2113-f24.github.io/wrkshts/J1-wrksht.md

 # Worksheet: J1

 Worksheets are self-guided activities that reinforce lectures.

-They are due, on github by 11:59pm on the day of the lecture.
+This worksheet is due at 11:59pm on 1/31/2024.

 Create a new repo using all the steps in Lab 0 called `yourgitusername-worksheet-J1`.